-Tamaris gained a first-class Bachelor’s degree in Marketing with Public Relations from Edge Hill University, UK, in July 2017.
-Whilst studying Tamaris fell in love with climbing, taking every opportunity to try new disciplines on both rock and plastic, as well as watching IFSC competitions online and connecting with the climbing community on Instagram.
+Tamaris gained a first-class Bachelor’s degree in Marketing with Public Relations from Edge Hill University, England, in July 2017.
+Whilst studying Tamaris fell in love with climbing, taking every opportunity to try new disciplines on both rock and plastic, as well as watching competitions and connecting with the climbing community via social media.
+Prior to and during her studies, Tamaris’ career ranged from social media management to singing at children’s parties.
 Following the completion of her degree, Tamaris spent one year working for the British Mountaineering Council as Marketing & Events Coordinator, before relocating from the UK to Turin, Italy, to join the IFSC.
-Prior to and during her studies, Tamaris’ career ranged from social media management to dressing up as a Disney princess for children’s parties.

 Born and raised in Turin, Italy, Francesca enjoys learning languages and discovering new cultures, hence she studied Foreign languages and International Communication at university.
 One of Francesca’s favourite things about working for the IFSC is the chance to meet people from across the globe, speaking their native language wherever possible.
 Now an MBA graduate, Francesca is one of the longest-standing staff members at the IFSC, beginning her IFSC career back in 2010 when the Federation had just three part-time employees.
 Having contributed heavily towards the growth and development of the IFSC’s structure, Francesca’s role as Administration Director involves managing the IFSC Office, coordinating institutional meetings and keeping a watchful eye over finances.
 Francesca enjoys organising dinners with friends, exploring new corners of her hometown which she shares with the IFSC Headquarters, trying new sports and spoiling her family and colleagues with homemade cakes.